amomen9/PostgreSQL/patroni/Part I Setup PostgreSQL, Patroni, and Watchdog.md

 #### 8. Install etcd (Every Node)

 Latest version of etcd can be installed through its own website, and they strongly recommend that you do so and say that etcd version from pre-installed repositories is outdated.
-However, I have used Ubuntu's native repositories to install etcd.

 [https://etcd.io/docs/v3.5/install/](https://etcd.io/docs/v3.5/install/)

+**However,** I have used Ubuntu's native repositories <ins>below</ins> to install etcd.

 Install `etcd` and stop and disable it if it's running.